Netcracker/qubership-testing-platform-environments/installation-guide.md

 ## This guide describes how to install Qubership Testing Platform ENVIRONMENTS Service

 ### Requirements
 1. Postgres database is installed
-   2. Use link to download and install 9.6 release version https://www.postgresql.org/download/linux/
+   2. Use link to download and install [PostgreSQL 9.6.x version](https://www.postgresql.org/download/linux/)
 2. Java 1.8 is installed
 3. General System Requirements: